 The starting price is a steep 500-600 Pesos which I think you can barter down.
 At the same time I only saw the town leaders wearing ”Cuch Chac Xonobil”, so maybe the high price is justified by their exclusivity.

 Nevertheless if lowering the price isn’t possible consider ordering a traditional pair with an all leather sole made with the traditional 7 layers as shown in the photo above, instead of the modern rubber sole version.
-Make sure the also heel curls upwards.
+Make sure to request that heel curl upwards (see photos above).

 Although a recognized word, Huaraches in Guatemala are mainly known as Caites or Xajab’.